 A: Awwww, so nice of you, but still that’s just one aspect, check the others.

 Q: But I…

 A: Go back to forum and read it all over again!

 Non tier loot is decided with need/greed rolls based on ranks as follows

 Core need>Raider need>Core greed>Trial need>Raider greed>trial greed

 Tier is handed out based on the Suicide Kings system.
 Players are entered into the Suicide Kings list upon passing their trial.
 If no one from the tier list needs a tier piece, trials can roll for them if they need them, if no one in the raid needs a tier piece, everyone who can use it can roll for it for a chance to get titanforged/socketed upgrade.

-Offspec loot is decided by officer council and is considered generally as a greed roll.
+Offspec loot is considered generally as a greed roll.

 The following actions are considered offences and may lead to penalties if repeated: